-Most of the minimal change areas are in the core of the town, featuring small lots under 1000 square metres.
-Identifying larger lots and other areas without limitations imposed by LSIO and HO make them more feasible for managed growth.
+Most of the minimal change areas are in the centre of the town, featuring small lots under 1000 square metres.
+Larger lots and other areas without limitations imposed by LSIO and HO are more feasible for managed growth.

-There are opportunities to identify strategic redevelopment sites within a 400 - 800 metre walking distance from the train station.
+There are opportunities to identify strategic redevelopment sites within walking distance from the train station.
 There is reasonable land within this distance range from the Railway Station, contributing to the projected housing capacity of the centre over the next 15-20 years and aligning with an improved better urban design residential development frameworks.